ICJIA/icjia-accessibility-portal/content/faqs.md

 ### I'm a manager.
 Where do I start?

-**As a manager, your role is to create the organizational conditions for accessibility success.** You don’t need to become a technical expert — you need to set priorities, fund time/tools, and create accountability.
+**As a manager, your role is to create the organizational conditions for accessibility success.** You don't need to become a technical expert — you need to set priorities, fund time/tools, and create accountability.

 **Manager quick checklist (start here):**